andy-thomason/accu-rust-talk/README.md

 linking much faster.

 Code is always compiled from source except for some borrwings from the C world such as `rusqlite`.
-Rustacians condsider such borrowings to be an alien concept and seek to eliminate `C` from the civilised world, hence.
+Rustacians consider such borrowings to be an alien concept and seek to eliminate `C` from the civilised world, hence.

 https://github.com/ctz/rustls